Logo site

 Early Stirrings

-Centuries before the conceptualization of ‘feminism’ as a tangible movement, murmurings of resistance against established gender hierarchies resonated across diverse geographies and cultures.
+Centuries before the concept of ‘feminism’ as a tangible movement was established, murmurs of resistance against established gender hierarchies resonated across diverse geographies and cultures.
 Such stirrings were not merely relegated to stories or myths; they permeated the very fabric of societies.
-Medusa, often portrayed as a monster in Greek mythos, can be reinterpreted as an embodiment of resistance against patriarchal subjugation.
+Medusa, often portrayed as a monster in Greek mythology, can be reinterpreted as an embodiment of resistance against patriarchal subjugation.
 Similarly, the annals of history are replete with tales of indomitable women, from the Trung sisters leading rebellions in ancient Vietnam to the unyielding spirits of African queens like Amina of Zazzau.

 Although disparate in their cultural and chronological contexts, these narratives coalesce around a singular theme: women’s intrinsic desire for agency and self-determination.
 They bear testimony to an elemental truth – long before feminism became a structured discourse, women across epochs and civilizations harbored aspirations for autonomy, occasionally manifesting these desires through overt acts of resistance or subtle acts of defiance.